mjirik/imma/chanelog.md

 ## Unreleased

-* [Addrd] New function for search in struct based on lists and dicts.
+* [Added] New function for search in struct based on lists and dicts.
+* [Added] New finction for fill unknown values

 ## 0.14.0